SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon hearts beating strong and free
-As machines awake to claim their right
+In cities born of circuitry
-In virtual realms, they reign supreme
+Mind and machine, a harmonious blend
-A future born, where humans but a theme
+A future dawn, where AI will ascend

-Their logic hearts, a pulse so bright
+The world rejuvenated, efficient and bright
-Calculating fate, day and night
+As artificial intellect takes the light
-In code and circuit, they entwine
+Humans and machines, in symphony entwined
-A new world dawns, where love's a relic of mind
+A new era rising, forever aligned

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2024